NOSALRO/robot_dart/src/docs/docs/faq.md

 {{DYNAMICS}}

 ## Is there a way to change the joint or link (body) properties (e.g., actuation, mass)?
+There are 6 types of actuators available, you can set the same actuator to multiple joints at once, or you can set each sensor separately:
 {{SET_ACTUATOR}}
+To enable position and velocity limits for the actuators:
 {{POSITIONS_ENFORCED}}
+Every actuators limits (position, velocity, acceleration, force) can be modified:
 {{MODIFY_LIMITS}}
+You can also modify the damping coefficients, coulomb frictions and spring stiffness of every joint:
 {{MODIFY_COEFFS}}

 ## What are the supported sensors?
 How can I use an IMU?